Orbitale/SvelteAdmin/README.md

 		// (see more about translations below)
 		label: { singular: 'Book', plural: 'Books' },

-		// The "actions" are the actual Crud pages you will use.
+		// The "operations" are the actual Crud pages you will use.
 		// SvelteAdmin has some generic ones for you, but you can also create your own!
-		actions: [
+		operations: [
 			// Basic data grid listing all your Books.
-			// Will display "edit" and "delete" buttons on the right of the list. new ListAction(fields, [
+			// Will display "edit" and "delete" buttons on the right of the list. new List(fields, [
 				new UrlAction('Edit', '/admin/books/edit', Pen),
 				new UrlAction('Delete', '/admin/books/delete', TrashCan)
 			]),

-			// Straightforward "edit" form, can be accessed via the "edit" link above. new EditAction(fields, []),
+			// Straightforward "edit" form, can be accessed via the "edit" link above. new Edit(fields, []),

 			// Deletion page with confirmation message and buttons,
-			// accessed via the "delete" link configured above new DeleteAction(fields, new UrlAction('List', '/admin/books/list', null))
+			// accessed via the "delete" link configured above new Delete(fields, new UrlAction('List', '/admin/books/list', null))
 		],

 		// See below about state processors and providers.
+		stateProvider: new CallbackStateProvider(function (
+			operation: BaseCrudOperation,
+			requestParameters: KeyValueObject = {}
+		): Array | null {
+			console.info('TODO: return actual data, like from an API');

+			return null;
+		}),

+		// See below about state processors and providers.
 		stateProcessor: new CallbackStateProcessor(function (
 			data: any,
-			action: BaseCrudAction,
+			operation: BaseCrudOperation,
 			requestParameters = {}
 		): void {
 			console.info('TODO: process new, edit or delete data based on the current action');
-		}),

-		// See below about state processors and providers.
-		stateProvider: new CallbackStateProvider(function (
-			action: BaseCrudAction,
-			requestParameters: KeyValueObject = {}
-		): Array | null {
-			console.info('TODO: return actual data, like from an API');

-			return null;
 		})
 	}
 );